YOUNGSTOWN, Ohio – As the home of some of Youngstown’s foremost citizens, the former Sampson Estate has a storied history.

-It begins with the Civil War when Gen. John A. Logan of Illinois befriended Chauncey Andrews, a Youngstown industrialist whose holdings included ironmaking, railroads and mining.
+The story begins during the Civil War when Gen. John A. Logan of Illinois befriended Chauncey Andrews, a Youngstown industrialist whose holdings included ironmaking, railroads and mining.

-The wedding took place in 1887 in Andrews’ mansion on Wick Avenue, which was located on the present-day site of Ursuline High School.
+The wedding took place in 1887 in Andrews’ mansion on Wick Avenue, which stood on the present-day site of Ursuline High School.

 Gen. Logan, a war hero who later became a U.S. senator and a candidate for vice president, founded Memorial Day in 1868, when he was commander in chief of the Union veterans group known as the Grand Army of the Republic.